 Crime QRH (Quick Reference Handbook) is an easy to use guide to criminal offences in England and Wales, for criminal lawyers and court advocates.
 It's a searchable database providing quick access to key details.
-It's recently been updated to reflect the new Sentencing Code, new assault sentencing guidelines, new trade mark offence guidelines, the Counter-Terrorism and Sentencing Act 2021, the Domestic Abuse Act 2021, and the Animal Welfare (Sentencing) Act 2021.
+Recently updated for 2023.

 Quickly identify the statutory provision, maximum sentence, mode of trial (including grave crimes), Archbold/Blackstone's page reference, and any statutory alternative offences.